 Taking the New Hope Peer Specialist class changed my life and my views on how to support and sit with people in hard spaces.
 I graduated from the course right as NAMI was hiring management positions for Iris Place, and the rest is history.
 NAMI FV, and Iris Place specifically, are so important to me because I've seen what the alternatives are.
 Many of the people I support aren't used to being told that recovery is an option for them.
 They aren't used to being treated with respect and mutuality.

 Val joined the staff of NAMI Fox Valley in 2014 and serves as Assistant Director of the Iris Place program.
 In addition to certification as a peer specialist, Val holds a Bachelor of Arts in psychology and a Bachelor of Music in music performance, both from Lawrence University.
-In her spare time, she enjoys Krav Maga, listening to and making music, as well as laughing and making others laugh.
+Val lives in Appleton with her two cats, Binks and Pudge.
+In her spare time, she enjoys Krav Maga, making music, and making others laugh.

 The reason that NAMI Fox Valley is so important to me is that it helped me, as someone who lives with mental illness, to develop my personal meaning of recovery: to live such that you are not just surviving, but thriving.
 This agency empowers, supports, includes, encourages, and even challenges people to find out what recovery means to them, and to live it!
 Walking alongside others as they do this is what we do at Iris Place.